 An Anxious or Stressed Horse May Grind Their Teeth

 A stressed horse will often grind its teeth in order to re-direct its energy.
 Teeth grinding is often seen in horses that are confined to certain areas for longer periods of time, like a stall or an isolation pen.
 While these horses may not display any other signs of distress, you should definitely look further into your horse’s physical and mental health if you notice them grinding their teeth.
 Teeth grinding can also be a symptom of other physical problems in your horse’s body.

 What to Do:

 If your horse grinds their teeth due to being in a stall for long periods of time, try lengthening the amount of time they have in turnout.
 Horses were designed to be moving and roaming 24/7, so being in a stall may seem unnatural to certain horses.
 If your horse has to be in a stall for some reason, make sure they have a companion close by.
 You can also provide toys for them to play with in their stall.
-I personally recommend the Kong Equine Horse Toy, as I have this for my own horses.
-You can check it out here.

 An Anxious or Stressed Horse May Defecate Frequently

 If you find that your horse is using the bathroom frequently when you take them out for a ride or take them out of the pasture, it can be a good sign that they are nervous.
 By “frequently,” I mean going to the bathroom every 10-15 minutes or so.
 This might be too much information but this behavior is quite similar to human behavior as well.
 I can’t tell you how many riding competitions I’ve been at where I was so nervous to compete that I had to run and use the bathroom.
 Being nervous just has a way of making people, and animals, have to use the bathroom.